wp-plugins/dynamic-widgets/trunk/readme.txt

 == Release notes ==

 Change of requirements: PHP 5.1.0 or higher and WordPress 3.0 or higher.
+This version has 7 features added and 3 bugs fixed.

 == Upgrade Notice ==

-= 1.5.1 =
+= 1.5.0 =
+Change of requirements: PHP 5.1.0 or higher and WordPress 3.0 or higher.
+This version has 7 features added and 3 bugs fixed.
+When you upgrade manually, be sure to remove the whole dynamic-widgets directory.
+Do a fresh copy of this version.
+Some files have been renamed.
+Old files remaining might lead to unexpected behaviour.

 == Screenshots ==